cmhhelgeson/maybe_wiki_fork/Home.md

 1. [Read our Vision](https://github.com/maybe-finance/maybe/wiki/vision)
 2. An open mind and a high level of autonomy to identify high-value contributions that get us closer to the vision of a "OSS Personal Finance OS"

+## What to Contribute?

+For the 10,000-foot overview, [read the vision](https://github.com/maybe-finance/maybe/wiki/vision).
+For some quick guidelines, here are a few ideas to help get started:

+- Full features that align with the Vision are welcomed
+- Early on, we are aggressively _limiting_ additional Gems, CI/CD processes, and other overhead that adds complexity
+- Testing is welcomed, but 100% code coverage is not a priority.
+- We favor simplicity over optionality

 ## We are a WIP!

 You may find incomplete areas of this wiki.
 You may find incomplete areas of the codebase.